konih/kubernetes-debugging/README.md

 Creating an ephemeral container requires the use of the `kubectl` command-line tool.
 Before you can create an ephemeral container, you need to make sure `kubectl` is installed and configured to interact with your Kubernetes cluster.

-In sum, ephemeral containers serve as a vital tool in the Kubernetes ecosystem, providing flexibility and practical benefits in managing and debugging applications in a live environment.

 ## Advanced Debugging in Kubernetes with Kubectl Debug